-For the academic year 2021-22, Heriot-Watt will have a new Virtual Learning Environment (VLE) called [Canvas](#).
-It is an engaging and student friendly system adopted in response to student and staff feedback.
-Canvas is a vital learning and communication tool for you and your lecturers, so make sure you log in and check Canvas every day.
+Heriot-Watt's Virtual Learning Environment (VLE) is called [Canvas](#).
+It is a vital learning and communication tool for you and your lecturers, so make sure you log in and check Canvas every day.
 For further support see the [Canvas Student Guides](#).